-- Look for a self storage unit with adequate security.
-Consider features like lighting, cameras, fencing, onsite management and security guards.
+- Look for a self-storage unit with adequate security.
+Consider features like lighting, cameras, fencing, and onsite management.

 - Consider pest control.
 Ask the facility how they deal with this potential problem and look around the facility to see if it is clear of weeds, foundational cracks and other signs of trouble.

 - Be sure you can access the unit whenever you might need to review your stored documents.